-The speedup factors results in this section apply only to systems that satisfy the condition (18).
-Nonetheless, condition (18) was not required for the schedulability test and analysis in the last section.
-Therefore those schedulability results apply to a broader range of MC gang task systems.
-In practice, condition (18) is often satisfied because of the number of cores in modern platforms increases.
+That is, the speedup factors results in this section apply only to systems that satisfy the condition (18).
+Nonetheless, condition (18) was not required for the schedulability test and analysis in the last section, and therefore those schedulability results apply to a wider range of MC gang task systems.
+In practice condition (18) is often satisfied, because the number of cores in the modern platforms is increasing.